-CCNA is moderate in the RoleMath difficulty model: 50/100.
-That score is a transparent estimate from official/source-backed exam facts, not an exam outcome percentage and not a prediction about you.
+CCNA sits at the core stage: Cisco recommends roughly one or more years of experience implementing and administering Cisco solutions (advisory, not required).
+That comes from the vendor's own published guidance, not from an exam outcome percentage and not from a prediction about you.
 The practical question is whether hands-on networking concepts, subnetting, routing, switching, wireless, security basics, and Cisco-flavored administration matches the work you can already do.

 Key takeaways

-- The page maps the credential to role contexts such as Field Network Technician, Network Security Engineer, Network Administrator, then uses role tasks to shape study priorities.
+- The page maps the credential to role contexts such as Network Administrator, Network Security Engineer, Network Automation Engineer, then uses role tasks to shape study priorities.

 - Employer-language and AI rows are context for preparation, not evidence that the credential creates a job outcome.